-Do Place-Based Programs Affect Local Innovation and Entrepreneurship?
+Do Place-Based Policies Promote Local Innovation and Entrepreneurial Finance?

 Date Written: February 5, 2018

-This paper explores how a prominent place-based program in China, the establishment of national high-tech zones, affects local innovation and entrepreneurship.
-Relying on plausible exogenous variation in place-based programs caused by staggered establishments of national high-tech zones in 473 Chinese cities and using a difference-in-differences approach, we find that the establishment of national high-tech zones has a positive effect on local innovation output and entrepreneurial activities.
-A number of additional tests suggest that the effects appear to be causal and are unlikely driven by chance.
-Favorable tax treatments, talent cultivation, and land price reductions offered by national high-tech zones are three plausible underlying mechanisms through which high-tech zones promote local innovation and entrepreneurship.
-Our paper sheds new light on the real effect of China’s national high-tech zones and provides new evidence in the debate about the real effect of place-based programs.
+This paper explores how a prominent place-based policy in China, the national high-tech zones, affects local innovation and entrepreneurial activities.
+Relying on plausible exogenous variation in place-based policies caused by staggered establishments of national high-tech zones and using a difference-in-differences approach, we find the establishment of national high-tech zones has a positive effect on local innovation output and the entrepreneurial activities.
+A number of additional tests suggest that the effects appear causal.
+Access to financing resources, reductions in administrative burdens, and talent cultivation are three plausible underlying channels that allow the establishment of national high-tech zones positively affect local innovation and entrepreneurship.
+Our paper sheds new light on the effects of China’s national high-tech zones and provides new evidence to the debate about the real effect of place-based policies.

 JEL Classification: G30, L26, O31, R50